What's new in Python 3.10 – the most important features and changes

 Here we assign the result of user input twice: before the loop and in its body.
 Now we have a way to immediately save the outcome of the execution when checking the condition:

-How about using the user_input variable later in the code, after the loop?
-We will present a situation where we will create two variables using the walrus operator:
+What about using the user_input variable later in the code, after the loop?
+Let's explore a situation where we create two variables using the walrus operator:

 Let's try to output the value outside the conditional statement: